SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - German War Economy now sets your economy law to Total Mobilisation
  - German War Economy now grants 4 military focuses, from 6
  - Nationalize Steel Production now grants 6 military factories, from 4
+ - 'War with the USSR' mow available after 1st of march if germany does '3 year plan' path

 #### France
  - Free France Focus Tree: added offmap civilian and military factories and dockyards to several focuses